wusai2333/trib/doc/labs.md

   pair scalable back-ends.
 The front-ends will call the back-ends via RPCs that is implemented in Lab 1.
 When this lab is done, we should have both the front-end and the back-end scalable.
 - **Lab 3**.
-We make the back-end fault-tolerent, by using distributed hash table and replications.
+We make the back-ends fault-tolerent, by applying techniques like distributed hash table and replications.
 As a result, at the end of this lab, back-end servers can join, leave, or be killed, without breaking down the entire service.

 By the end of the labs, you will have a new Tribbler service implementation that is scalable and fault-tolerant.